-Options Potential Content Issues to Consider Option 1: No policy • No policy Such equipment could negatively impact on the special qualities of the Broads of not well designed.
-Option 2: Address this through improving the sites specific policies that refer to residential moorings Option 3: Address this issue by improving DP25. relating to such designed in a m reflects the sett Would set out i A policy could s ssues to consider. uggest grouping aving communal Whilst these items are not necessarily encouraged, this approach seeks to address such items.
+Options Potential Content Issues to Consider Option 1: No policy Option 2: Address No policy Add a criterion to these policies Such equipment could negatively impact on the special qualities of the Broads if not well designed.
+Whilst these items are not this through improving the sites specific policies that refer to residential moorings Option 3: Address this issue by improving DP25.
+Add a criterion to these policies relating to such equipment being designed in a manner that reflects the setting.
+Would set out issues to consider.
+A policy could suggest grouping such items or having communal sites if multiple moorings are permitted.
+Whilst these items are not necessarily encouraged, this approach seeks to address such items.
 Could result in such items being located and designed in a way that respects the special qualities of the area.
 It is not necessarily about banning such items, but ensuring they are acceptable.
 If included in the sites specifics policy, would only relate to those areas.
 But if included in DP25, would be a criterion for all residential moorings.